 IELTS– During or after the exam, select the University of Utah to repost your score electronically.

 Duolingo– Log into your Duolingo account, select the “Send Results” button next to your test results and choose the University of Utah as the receiving institution.

 I-20 Documentation for F-1 Visa

 If you are admitted into the program, you are required to submit I-20 documentation by the appropriate I-20 deadline.
 The minimum financial amount that you must provide for the I-20 is not equivalent to the program’s tuition and fees.
-The program cost is higher than the I-20 cost.
+The program cost is lower than the I-20 cost.
 Without an F-1 Visa, you cannot start the program.
 Learn more here.

 If you are on another visa, it’s in your best interest to consult with an immigration attorney and confirm you can enroll in a graduate program.
 Note you can only do OPT if you are on an F-1 visa.
 If you decide to switch to an F-1 visa, you will need to complete this step prior to starting the program.

 Applicants are required to obtain two letters of recommendation that demonstrate their unique abilities and experiences pertinent to the graduate program.
 The Admissions Committee would like to see details about your relevant abilities and experiences, especially those related to the field of study.

 We accept professional or academic recommendation letters.
 Select recommenders who can speak specifically about the quality of your work.
 Whether the letter is from an employer or academia, it’s preferable for the letter to include details on your experience in your chosen degree of study.

 We do not accept letters of recommendation from family or friends.

 We may verify your recommenders by phone.
 Falsified application materials will disqualify your application to the program.